AMReX-Astro/Castro/docs_new/source/FlowChart.rst

    actions are performend (note, we omit the actions taken for a retry, which we will describe later):

-   -  Sync up the level information to the Fortran-side of
+   -  Sync up the level information to the Fortran-side of Castro

    -  Do any radiation initialization

    -  Initialize all of the intermediate storage arrays (like those that hold source terms, etc.).

-   -  Swap the  from the new to old (e.g., ensures that the next evolution starts with the result from the previous step).
+   -  Swap the StateData from the new to old (e.g., ensures that the next evolution starts with the result from the previous step).

    -  Do a

-   -  Create the s that hold the primitive variable information for the hydro solve.
+   -  Create the MultiFabs that hold the primitive variable information for the hydro solve.

    -  For method of lines integration: allocate the storage for the